vsch/laravel-translation-manager/readme.md

 Note that this package is originally based on Barry vd.
 Heuvel's <barryvdh@gmail.com> excellent **barryvdh/laravel-translation-manager** package but heavily reworked to add [New Features](#NewFeatures).

+For Laravel 4 use the Laravel4 branch, or require: `"vsch/laravel-translation-manager": "~1.0"`

+For Laravel 5 use the master branch, or require: `"vsch/laravel-translation-manager": "~2.0"`

 This is a package to manage Laravel translation files.
 It does not replace the Translation system but augments it with:

 - import/export/download the php files to/from a database